ManaInfectedRP/Zambies/readme.md

 //--Json External/Real Save Path-- ( Change to this when making a build/release )
 string jsonPathPresistant;

+JSON Encryption/Decryption Key: 1234567 ( REMINDER TO CHANGE WHEN BUILDING/RELEASE )

 PlayerStats:
 float[] Array:
 [0] = Health